neurospin/scripts/2013_mescog/incident_lacunes_shape/cad_incident_lacunes_shapes_v201409.rst

 3. No visible link between the shape and its orientation with the nearset perforator.

 .. figure:: results_moments_invariant/figures/mnts-inv_pc12_angle-with-perforator.png
+	:scale: 200 %

-	Scatter plot of lacunes within the two first components of a PCA on 9 Invariant's moments, colored by the angle formed by the perforator and the main orientation of the lacune.
+	Scatter plot of lacunes within the two first components of a PCA on 9 Invariant's moments, colored by the angle (radian in [0, PI/2]) formed by the perforator and the main orientation of the lacune.

 Directly use tensor's invariant